stat6250-w18/course-questions-wiki/week-03/README.md

 [Course Textbook Chapter 3, Problem 2]
 - Question (ljiang11−stat6250): Why clear the log window?
+- *Answer* (asharda-stat6250):Clear the log window so that the log from new run could be verified.
 - *Question* (jcanfield3-stat6250): Are there a set number of mispellings that SAS can still run through?
 (Like dat is treated as data)
 - Question (lceballos-stat6250): What is the statement to clear the log?
 - Answer (lceballos-stat6250): "dm log 'clear;"